-Net position of the plan, which represent funds available to pay current and future pension benefits, increased by \$124 million during the fiscal year to \$1,295 million.
-This 10.6% increase in net position was due to employee and employer contributions and a continued growth in the market value of the investments held by the Retirement System.
+Net position of the plan, which represent funds available to pay current and future pension benefits, decreased by \$83.6 million during the fiscal year to \$1,211 million.
+This 6.46% decrease in net position was due to a reduction in the market value of the investments held by the Retirement System.